JRayHunt/Pewlett-Hackard-Analysis/README.md

 ## Summary
 There will be 90,398 employees retiring.
-The number of employees retirng by title is as shown in this figure (insert image here)
+The number of employees retirng by title is as shown in this figure:

 ![Retiring_titles.PNG](/analysis/Retiring_titles.PNG)

 There are 1549 employees that are eligible for a mentorship program.
 This should be enough to mature employees to take leadership roles.